 This press release includes certain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding future financial performance, future growth, and future acquisitions.
-These statements are based on Pineapple Energy's current expectations or beliefs and are subject to uncertainty and changes in circumstances.
-Actual results may vary materially from those expressed or implied by the statements here due to changes in economic, business, competitive or regulatory factors, and other risks and uncertainties, set forth in the company's filings with the Securities and Exchange Commission.
+These statements are based on the Company's current expectations or beliefs and are subject to uncertainty and changes in circumstances.
+Actual results may vary materially from those expressed or implied by the statements here due to changes in economic, business, competitive or regulatory factors, and other risks and uncertainties, including those set forth in the Company's filings with the Securities and Exchange Commission.
 The forward-looking statements in this press release speak only as of the date of this press release.
-Pineapple Energy does not undertake any obligation to update or revise these forward-looking statements for any reason, except as required by law.
+The Company does not undertake any obligation to update or revise these forward-looking statements for any reason, except as required by law.